ipalbeniz/armstrong-number-kata/README.md

 # Introduction

 Program that checks whether a number is an [Armstrong number](https://en.wikipedia.org/wiki/Narcissistic_number)
+It works even with large Armstrong numbers like 115132219018763992565095597973971522400

 # Run tests